Pool Deck Paint VS. Stain, Making The Right Choice

 Paint has always been popular as a coloring agent for walls, floors, roofs, and almost anything in and around a home.
-It produces opaque colors and hues can be customized to one’s liking.
+It produces opaque colors and hues that can be customized to one’s liking.
 It effectively adds color to a concrete pool deck, covering ugly stains, discoloration, and other blemishes.

 Although this is an efficient colorant, it does have some downsides.
 Paint is a topical solution, creating a film on top of the deck.
 The percentage that it is going to separate from the deck, peel or flake off, and wear out is high.
 Paint and water, or moisture, do not go well together.
 If you paint a pool deck, expect some bubbles or damage sooner than expected.
 Paint is unable to expand when it gets exposed to water.

 Acid stains are reactive.
 It contains metallic salts that induce a chemical reaction every time it comes in contact with lime or minerals, which are natural concrete content.
 These reactions create unusual but highly appealing effects on the concrete, similar to marble and leather.
 Water-based stains are more consistent.
 It dries in the exact same color that it was prior to installation.
-This is a better option if you are planning to incorporate a specific design, image, or pattern on the pool decking surface.
+This is a better option for cool deck stain if you are planning to incorporate a specific design, image, or pattern on the pool decking surface.